 Whether you’re a veggie beginner, flexitarian, an athlete looking for plant-power to fuel your workouts or simply want healthy, everyday meals for your family, there’s something for everyone.
 This is food to get excited about.

-For more inspiration, see the best cookbooks for students, the best cookbooks for kids or the best vegan cookbooks.
+For more inspiration, check out all our cookbook reviews, including the best cookbooks for students, the best cookbooks for kids or the best vegan cookbooks.
 Looking for a special personalised gift?
 Build a customised My BBC Good Food cookbook filled with your pick of our triple-tested recipes.
 These are ideal to give to a foodie friend or use in your own kitchen.

 Best vegetarian cookbooks at a glance

-- Best vegetarian cookbook: The Curry Guy Veggie by Dan Toombs, £10.99
+- Best vegetarian cookbook for Indian cooking: The Curry Guy Veggie by Dan Toombs, £11.99

 - Best vegetarian cookbook for children: The Vegetarian Cookbook, £11.95

-- Best vegetarian barbecue book: Charred by Genevieve Taylor, £12.79
+- Best for vegetarian barbecue: Charred by Genevieve Taylor, £11.55

 - Best for midweek meals: The Green Roasting Tin by Rukmini Iyer, £10